AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

 1. In the Enter Canvas Size dialog box, enter the width and the height measurements for your template.
 1. Select a folder in the Asset Library and drag the PSD file or images you want for your template onto the Template screen.
-1. When you are finished, near the lower-right corner of the page, ensure that **[!UICONTROL Publish after save]** is selected (default).
+1. When you are finished, near the lower-right corner of the page, ensure that **[!UICONTROL Publish after saving]** is selected (default).
 1. Select **[!UICONTROL Save]**.
 1. Select a folder for storing your template, enter a name for the template, and select **[!UICONTROL Submit]**.